J3rryBl4nks/LPEWalkthrough/Walkthrough.md

+<h3>Privilege Escalation Workshop using LPE Workshop (https://github.com/sagishahar/lpeworkshop) and some of my own custom binaries and scripts.</h3>

 Because this is a privilege escalation workshop, we are starting with a powershell reverse shell as a low privilege user.

 The goal for each exercise will be to get a NEW reverse shell as the NT\System user.

 We want to maintain our original low privilege shell so that we can have a backup shell.

-NOTE: Most of the time when exploiting services, we won't have rights to Start/Stop services.
+<b>NOTE: Most of the time when exploiting services, we won't have rights to Start/Stop services.
 We would have to wait for a reboot.
-This workshop gives you Start/Stop rights so you don't have to reboot the machine constantly.
+This workshop gives you Start/Stop rights so you don't have to reboot the machine constantly.</b>

 Once we land on the machine, we want to get a quick look at the lay of the land.
 I have really been liking SharpUp from Ghostpack (https://github.com/GhostPack).
 SharpUp and Seatbelt are fantastic resources for enumerating privesc vectors.
 Let's start with SharpUp.